July 10, 2025

 Here, we unpack the sober curious movement, potential benefits and challenges, and where to get more information, or help and support.

-The term ‘sober curious’ came from a book by Ruby Warrington and has since grown in popularity, particularly among younger people and on social media.2, 3
+The term ‘sober curious’ came from a book by Ruby Warrington and has since grown in popularity, particularly among younger people and on social media.4, 5

-The movement encourages people to reflect on the role alcohol plays in their life.3
+It encourages people to reflect on the role alcohol plays in their life.5

-Drinking is often part of social activities and celebrations, and is also used to cope with stress or ‘unwind’.
+Drinking is often part of social activities and celebrations, and is also used by some people to cope with stress or ‘unwind’.

-Being sober-curious means being mindful of these habits and choosing when and if to drink – instead of doing so out of habit, or to meet social expectations.
+Being sober-curious means being mindful of these habits and choosing when and if to drink – instead of doing so out of habit, or to meet social expectations.6

 The sober curious movement aims to:

-• support people to create sustainable, less risky alcohol habits.2, 3
+• create sustainable, less risky alcohol habits.4, 5

 Sober curious differs from sobriety, as it doesn’t necessarily mean stopping drinking entirely.

-The idea is to create healthier drinking behaviours for the long-term, that suit you and your goals.
+The focus is to create healthier drinking behaviours for the long-term, that suit you and your goals.

 What does a ‘sober curious’ lifestyle look like?